Are you an adviser? Go to Unbiased Pro

 Although taking your income mostly in the form of dividends may seem like a no-brainer, there are certain limitations and pitfalls to watch out for.

-• Dividends can only be paid out of profits - you must be corporation tax first.
+• Dividends can only be paid out of profits.

-• Relying too much on dividends can make your income unpredictable
+• Relying too heavily on dividends can make your income unpredictable.

-• If you accidentally take a dividend that is not covered by profits, you will have taken out a director’s loan which must be repaid
+• If you accidentally take a dividend that is not covered by profits, you will have inadvertently taken out a director’s loan, which must be repaid.

 If you plan to rely on dividends for some or most of your income, then ensure you have a rigorous accounting function in place to declare profits and account for dividends in good time.

-An accountant can also help you work out which method of payment is most tax-efficient for both yourself and your company – as this can be quite convoluted.
+A qualified accountant can also help you work out which method of payment is most tax-efficient for both yourself and your company, as this can be quite convoluted.

 Can you receive pension contributions directly from your company?

-A third possible way to receive tax-efficient remuneration is in the form of pension contributions directly from your company.
+A third possible way to receive tax-efficient remuneration is by making pension contributions directly from your company.

 This is different from contributing to your pension yourself, as it counts as an employer pension contribution.